-9. Examinations and Quizzes - Allowed Material
+9. Examinations and Ouizzes - Allowed Material

 - 9.1 Quizzes are always open book/open note.
 You simply cannot consult with other students.
 There may, of course, never be a quiz, but the practical solution is to bring everything to each lecture just in case, and to study recent lecture material prior to each lecture, just in case.
-Quizzes are always on the most recent material. - 9.2 During exams students are allowed one sheet (two sides) of standard paper or smaller (not larger than 8"-by-11") with handwritten notes.
+Quizzes are always on the most recent material. - 9.2 During exams students are allowed one sheet (two sides) of standard paper or smaller (no larger than 8"-by-11") with handwritten notes.
 You cannot bring photocopied material of any sort.
-If there is any deviation from "1 sheet", "2 sides", "standard paper" or "handwritten" the student will receive an "F" in the course and be reported to the Dean.
+If there is any deviation from "1 sheet", "2 sides", "standard" or "handwritten" the student will receive an "F" in the course and be reported to the Dean.
 (Example: 1 sheet, two sides, of A4 paper with photocopied material = F).
-I hold the right to inspect the "cheat sheet" during the exam (and I do usually walk around and check them). - 9.3 Always bring a calculator.
+I hold the right to inspect the "cheat sheet" during the exam (and I do inspect them!). - 9.3 Always bring a calculator.
 The calculator can only be used to compute numerical solutions.
 If it is used to store and retrieve formulae the student will receive an "F" in the course and be reported to the Dean.
 Absolutely no phones may be used as a calculator.
 So, bring a calculator.
 I hold the right to swap your calculator with mine.
-I will always bring an extra calculator in case you forget yours.